spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/spryker-core-back-office-feature-walkthrough/user-and-rights-overview.md

 Users are assigned to groups.
 Groups are a collection of Roles—for example, customer-care, root, or 3rd party.
 Roles have Resources (rules) assigned to them.
 Resources (rules) are used to assign specific privileges to a Role for example, a Sales Representative Role or a System Administrator Role.
 Resources are always /module/controller/action and you can use * as placeholder.

 * `/customer/*/*` would mean everything in /customer.
-* `/customer/view/*` would mean a user can only see customers but can’t edit them.
+* `/customer/view/*` would mean a user can only see customers but can't edit them.

 ## Managing users